kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 Updates
 =======
-8.0 beta, 13 Jul 2025:
+8.0 beta 2, 17 Jul 2025:
-- Tweak: 8.0 beta compatibility.
+- Tweak: 8.0 beta 2 compatibility.
 Thanks to DmytroK for merging the 8.0 beta base lua files into UIX.

 NOTES FOR PLAYERS:
 ==================